matgomes/scheduler_problem/README.md

 # scheduler problem
-Technologies used: nodejs, mocha and chai
+Technologies used: nodejs, mocha and chai. \
+Description in problem.txt

 ## Requirements
 Latest version of node and npm